Isaaquito53/Tests_OpenGL/README.md

 ## To Do/Fix:

-- Add Material/light map shader.
+- Drag & Drop system.

 - Add collision test.